aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2016/aspose-tasks-for-java-9-5-0-release-notes/_index.md

 Aspose.Tasks for Java API enables application developers to write code for manipulating Microsoft Project documents without it being installed on the systems.
 It provides support for Microsoft Project (MPP/XML) as well as Primavera File Formats.
 Project data can be exported to a number of formats including PDF, PNG, BMP and others.
 ### **Major Features**
 - Performance improvement for Projects having large number of tasks
-- Excluding doucment header during conversion of Project data to HTML
+- Excluding document header during conversion of Project data to HTML
 ### **Features and Improvements**

 |**Key** |**Summary** |**Category** |